Runnable/docs/services/kvstores/_posts/2017-01-20-how-to-setup-a-memchaced-service.md

 description: How to setup a Memcached service
 ---

-Launching a new Memcached service is easy;
+To launch a Memcached service:

-1. Just click on the *Add a Service* button.
+1. On the containers page, click on the *Add a Service* button on the side bar.
   ![add-a-service](/images/memcached-add-service.png)

 2. Find Memcached in the list and click select next to it.